57, Louis Pasteur St., Room BRS 423

 BSc (St Francis Xavier University), JD (Toronto), LLM (Harvard), of the Bar of Ontario

 Vanessa MacDonnell joined the Faculty of Law (Common Law Section) in 2012.
 She is a graduate of the University of Toronto Faculty of Law (JD) and Harvard Law School (LLM).
-She clerked for Justice Louise Charron at the Supreme Court of Canada and from 2010-2012 was an Assistant Professor at the University of New Brunswick Faculty of Law.
+After clerking for Justice Louise Charron at the Supreme Court of Canada, Vanessa joined the University of New Brunswick Faculty of Law, where she was an Assistant Professor between 2010 and 2012.
 Vanessa has been a Visiting Research Fellow at the University of the Witwatersrand, Johannesburg, South Africa, and at the Max Planck Institute for Comparative Public and International Law, Heidelberg, Germany.

 Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law and administrative law.
 In 2011 she received the University of New Brunswick Faculty of Law’s Award for Teaching Excellence.